kinvolk/kube-spawn/doc/troubleshooting.md

 - [Inotify problems with many nodes](#inotify-problems-with-many-nodes)
 - [Issues with ISPs hijacking DNS requests](#issues-with-isps-hijacking-dns-requests)

-## Missing GOPATH environment variable

-`kube-spawn` is able to check for environment variables, such as `$GOPATH` and `$CNI_PATH`, which are necessary for launching nspawn containers as well as creating network namespaces for CNI.
-If `$GOPATH` is unavailable, it tries to fall back to `$HOME/go`.
-If `$CNI_PATH` is unavailable, it tries to fall back to `$GOPATH/bin`.
-Doing so, `kube-spawn` should be able to figure out most probable paths.

-If any path-related problem still occurs, please try the following approaches:

-* try to run with `sudo -E kube-spawn ...` to pass normal-user's env variables
-* try to run with pre-defined `GOPATH` or `CNI_PATH`, for example `sudo GOPATH=/home/myuser/go CNI_PATH=/home/myuser/go/bin kube-spawn ...`

 ## SELinux

 To run `kube-spawn`, it is recommended to turn off SELinux enforcing mode: